culturekings/shopify-shortcodes/README.md

     <!--[youtube width="800" height="500" video="M7lc1UVf-VE"]-->

 Using this syntax will however hide it from the WYISWYG editor and make editing by store owners more difficult.

+## Brackets in content

+You may be thinking what happens if I have square brackets in other parts of my content.
+Not to worry the plugin will only replace only if it finds an active shortcode for example

+    [ Random Content ]

+The above won't be replaces with new content unless a shortcode with the name Random exists.
+There are rare cases when the word you use is a shortcode and this will need to be fixed manually such as

+   [ youtube is a great channel ]

+Would need to be replaced by something such as

+   ( youtube is a great channel )